mikelytaev/n-wise/0000-n-wise.md

 ## Summary

-This RFC defines a protocol for creating and managing relationships within a group of [agents](https://github.com/hyperledger/aries-rfcs/tree/main/concepts/0004-agents) (n-wise).
-In a certain sense, this RFC is a generalization of the pairwise concept and protocols [0160-connection-protocol](https://github.com/hyperledger/aries-rfcs/tree/main/features/0160-connection-protocol) and [0023-did-exchange](https://github.com/hyperledger/aries-rfcs/tree/main/features/0023-did-exchange) for an arbitrary number of agents.
+This RFC defines a protocol for creating and managing relationships within a group of SSI subjects (n-wise).
+In a certain sense, this RFC is a generalization of the pairwise concept and protocols [0160-connection-protocol](https://github.com/hyperledger/aries-rfcs/tree/main/features/0160-connection-protocol) and [0023-did-exchange](https://github.com/hyperledger/aries-rfcs/tree/main/features/0023-did-exchange) for an arbitrary number of parties.

 ## Motivation

-SSI subjects and agents representing them must have a way to establish relationships with each other in a trustful manner.
+SSI subjects and [agents](https://github.com/hyperledger/aries-rfcs/tree/main/concepts/0004-agents) representing them must have a way to establish relationships with each other in a trustful manner.
 In the simplest case, when only two agents are involved, this goal is achieved using [0023-did-exchange] protocol (https://github.com/hyperledger/aries-rfcs/blob/main/features/0023-did-exchange/README.md) by creating and securely sharing their DID Documents directly between agents.
 However, it is often necessary to organize an interaction involving more than two agents.
-The number of participants of such an interaction may change over time, and most of the agents may be mobile ones.
+The number of parties of such an interaction may change over time, and most of the agents may be mobile ones.
 The simplest and most frequently used example of such interaction is group chats in instant messengers.
 The trusted nature of SSI technology makes it possible to use group relationships to hold legally significant unions, such as board of directors, territorial community or dissertation councils.

 ## Tutorial